maximilien/weave-mcp/README.md

 Go and designed to work seamlessly with the [weave-cli](https://github.com/maximilien/weave-cli) tool.

+> **Recent Updates**: The server now includes comprehensive logging and monitoring
+> capabilities, direct integration with weave-cli for code reuse, and a complete
+> CI/CD pipeline with automated testing and releases.

 ## Features

 - **Vector Database Support**: Weaviate, Milvus, and Mock databases